-Therefore, a Self-Monitoring Guidebook was also developed to present the industrial community, the consultants, and government officials with the general principles and both managerial and technical aspects to be followed for self-monitoring.
+On the other hand, EPAP realized the need to introduce -monitoring.
 The textile industry was chosen as a case study for implementing and testing the manual and a self-monitoring manual for this industry was developed.

 1.1 Preface

 The developed manuals were tested through a number of training programs that targeted RBOs and EMUs.
 The inspectors involved in the training used these manuals to inspect a number of industrial facilities.
 Feedback from the concerned parties led to the improvement of these manuals and their continuous update.
 There was clearly a need for sector-specific guidelines, and EPAP took the initiative to develop such manuals.
 Five sectors were chosen: